Gettysburg College remains flexible in accommodating our faculty’s needs while ensuring a safe and rigorous learning environment for all students.

 Remote and hybrid course training

 We are offering support to course instructors based on feedback from the June Pedagogical Institute (JPI) survey and individual requests.
 Support will be communicated via Digest posts and a Johnson Center for Creative Teaching and Learning (JCCTL) mailing list.
 Please email firstname.lastname@example.org if you did not indicate on the JPI survey that you want to be included to the mailing list.
-The JCCTL web page will also be regularly updated with a schedule of trainings and other support, as well as materials from the JPI.
+The JCCTL web page will also be regularly updated with a schedule of training and other support, as well as materials from the JPI.

 The Middle States Commission (our regional accreditor) requires that our courses all have the equivalent amount of work to a course that meets in-person for four hours per week and have at least eight hours of work outside of class.
-Keeping this in mind, under the current circumstances, faculty have a great deal of autonomy in determining which of their learning goals are best met online and which are best met in person.
-Faculty who wish to move a significant amount of course meetings online are expected to contact their divisional dean or the provost to discuss their plans.

 Despite a national camera shortage, IT has acquired enough cameras to install in every classroom scheduled for use this fall.
 For questions, please contact email@example.com.

 School spirit Zoom background

 Use this Gettysburg College branded Zoom background during virtual classes, meetings, and events this semester to show your school spirit.

 Faculty are encouraged to take advantage of online teaching resources, like Zoom, Moodle, and Screencast-o-Matic that promote social distancing and health safety.
 For example, using Zoom for office hours or using Moodle or another storage/collection site (“Dropbox”).